pillar-banner-arrow

 Shadow-break-right

-4 Quick Best Practices for Developing a CIM
+Expert-Endorsed Best Practices for Developing a CIM

 While writing and developing a CIM isn’t something the seller usually handles on their own, we’ve compiled a list of best practices for sellers to consider as they move forward in any M&A process.

-The most crucial factor to consider before building a CIM is that you must have a fundamental understanding of what value your business provides, where it has come from, where it is today, and where it can go.
-M&A is driven by the rearview mirror, meaning that before buyers and investors get excited about the key opportunities propelling your company forward, you must first establish the fundamentals of your business within the CIM.
-This includes thorough detail about who your business serves, its current strengths and weaknesses, how it is positioned in the industry and against competitors, and near-term and accessible growth opportunities.
-After this is laid out, only then can you get buyers excited about the future of your business and use a well-planned growth ahead section to help maximize potential value for your business.
+Before building a CIM, it’s crucial to have a firm grasp on what value your business provides, where it has come from, where it is today, and where it can go.
+M&A is driven by the rearview mirror; before buyers and investors can get excited about the key opportunities propelling your company forward, you must first establish the fundamentals of your business within the CIM.
+This includes thorough details about whom your business serves, its current strengths and weaknesses, how it is positioned in the industry and against competitors, and near-term and accessible growth opportunities.

 Here are some other tips to keep in mind:

-Remember, a CIM is the first narrative you get to craft about your business.
-Make sure you’re not just jotting down facts and figures.
-What’s the story behind it all that makes your business compelling?
-Make sure to deliver a clear message to your audience.
+• Make it a story – Remember, a CIM is the first narrative you get to craft about your business.
+Don’t just jot down facts and figures.
+Take the opportunity to deliver a clear message about what makes your business compelling.

-Remember, it takes hours to read through a CIM.
-Make every word count by making sure your message is always providing value in the shortest terms possible.
+• Keep each message valuable but concise – Remember, it takes hours to read through a CIM.
+Focus on what’s important and make every word count by providing value in the shortest terms possible.
 You’ll have plenty of time to dive into everything else throughout the remainder of the process.

 Shadow-break-right

-In summary, keep your end audience in mind when writing a CIM.
+Keep your end audience in mind when writing a CIM.
 You don’t have time to share everything, so what you choose to share needs to generate the necessary interest from the buyer community.

-1. Business overview
+1. Business Overview

-2. Industry and competition overview
+2. Industry and Competition Overview

-3. Product overview
+3. Product Overview

-4. Customer overview
+4. Customer Overview

-5. Growth ahead opportunities
+5. Growth Ahead Opportunities

-6. Financial overview
+6. Financial Overview

-7. Ownership and organization
+7. Ownership and Organization

 Business Overview